When one knows and sees the four noble truths, there is the wearing away of the taints.

 Vuttañhetaṁ bhagavatā vuttamarahatāti me sutaṁ:

-This was said by the Blessed One, said by the Arahant, as I have heard:
+This was said by the Blessed One, said by the Awakened One, as I have heard:

 “Jānatohaṁ, bhikkhave, passato āsavānaṁ khayaṁ vadāmi, no ajānato no apassato.
 Kiñca, bhikkhave, jānato, kiṁ passato āsavānaṁ khayo hoti?
 Idaṁ dukkhanti, bhikkhave, jānato passato āsavānaṁ khayo hoti.
 Ayaṁ dukkhasamudayoti, bhikkhave, jānato passato āsavānaṁ khayo hoti.
 Ayaṁ dukkhanirodhoti, bhikkhave, jānato passato āsavānaṁ khayo hoti.
 Ayaṁ dukkhanirodhagāminī paṭipadāti, bhikkhave, jānato passato āsavānaṁ khayo hoti.
 Evaṁ kho, bhikkhave, jānato evaṁ passato āsavānaṁ khayo hotī”ti.

-“Bhikkhus, I declare that the |wearing away of the taints::gradual exhaustion and elimination of the mental defilements or deep-seated afflictions such as sensual desire, craving for existence, views, and ignorance [āsava + khaya]| is for one who knows and sees, not for one who does not know and does not see.
-Who knows and sees what?
-When one knows and sees: ‘|This is suffering::the inherent unsatisfactoriness and stress woven into conditioned existence, including birth, aging, illness, and death [idaṁ + dukkha]|,’ there is the wearing away of the taints.
-When one knows and sees: ‘|This is the arising of suffering::the cause for the arising suffering is craving, accompanied by delight and lust, seeking pleasure in sensuality, existence, and non-existence; this craving perpetuates the cycle of conditioned existence [ayaṁ + dukkhasamudaya]|,’ there is the wearing away of the taints.
-When one knows and sees: ‘|This is the end of suffering::the complete cessation of craving—its fading away, dispassion, and letting go—resulting in the ending of the cycle of suffering; this is the peace of Nibbāna, free from clinging and becoming [ayaṁ + dukkhanirodha]|,’ there is the wearing away of the taints.
-When one knows and sees: ‘|This is the way of practice leading to the end of suffering::the Noble Eightfold Path—a gradual training in right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, and right collectedness; it is the path that cultivates ethical discipline, mental stillness, and wisdom, leading to the cessation of suffering [ayaṁ + dukkhanirodhagāminī + paṭipadā]|,’ there is the wearing away of the taints.
-The wearing away of the taints, bhikkhus, is for one who knows and sees thus.”
+“I declare that the |wearing away of the taints::gradual exhaustion and elimination of the mental defilements or deep-seated afflictions such as sensual desire, craving for existence, views, and ignorance [āsava + khaya]| is for one who |knows::is aware of, understands [jānāti]| and |sees::observes, perceives [passati]|, |bhikkhus,::::| not for one who does not know and does not see.
+Knowing what and seeing what, |bhikkhus,::::| is there the wearing away of the taints?
+For one who knows and sees: ‘|This is suffering::the inherent unsatisfactoriness and stress woven into conditioned existence, including birth, aging, illness, and death [idaṁ + dukkha]|,’ there is the wearing away of the taints.
+For one who knows and sees: ‘|This is the arising of suffering::the cause for the arising suffering is craving, accompanied by delight and lust, seeking pleasure in sensuality, existence, and non-existence; this craving perpetuates the cycle of conditioned existence [ayaṁ + dukkhasamudaya]|,’ there is the wearing away of the taints.
+For one who knows and sees: ‘|This is the end of suffering::the complete cessation of craving—its fading away, dispassion, and letting go—resulting in the ending of the cycle of suffering; this is the peace of Nibbāna, free from clinging and becoming [ayaṁ + dukkhanirodha]|,’ there is the wearing away of the taints.
+For one who knows and sees: ‘|This is the way of practice leading to the end of suffering::the Noble Eightfold Path—a gradual training in right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, and right collectedness; it is the path that cultivates ethical discipline, mental stillness, and wisdom, leading to the cessation of suffering [ayaṁ + dukkhanirodhagāminī + paṭipadā]|,’ there is the wearing away of the taints.
+The wearing away of the taints|, bhikkhus,::::| is for one who knows and sees thus.”

 Etamatthaṁ bhagavā avoca.
 Tatthetaṁ iti vuccati: